-The Statement of Revenues, Expenses and Changes in Fund Net Position accounts for the College's changes in total net position during FY 2019.
+The Statement of Revenues, Expenses and Changes in Fund Net Position accounts for the College's changes in total net position during FY 2020.
 The objective of the statement is to present the revenues received, both operating and non-operating, and the expenses paid by the College, along with any other revenue, expenses, gains and losses of the College.

 Generally, operating revenues are earned by the College in exchange for providing goods and services.
 Tuition and grants and contracts are included in this category.
-In contrast, non-operating revenues include monies the college receives from another government without directly giving equal value to that government in return.
+In contrast, non-operating revenues include monies the College receives from another government without directly giving equal value to that government in return.
 Accounting standards require that the College categorize state operating appropriations and Pell Grants as non-operating revenues.
+In FY 2020, federal CARES Act grants are also included in nonoperating revenue.